It does not always cause heartburn, but it can cause damage to the throat and vocal cords.

-- raise the head of the bed so that gravity helps prevent reflux
+- raising the head of the bed so that gravity helps prevent reflux

 - wearing loose clothing

-- bend the knees when picking things up, to reduce pressure on the stomach
+- bending the knees when picking objects up, to reduce pressure on the stomach

-Throat clearing can make symptoms worse.
-Other ways of clearing the throat that may be less harmful are:
+Clearing the throat can make symptoms worse.
+Other ways of clearing the throat that might be less harmful include:

 - breathing out forcefully instead of coughing